-A default parameter of 20% of the population infected in the first wave of infections has been used for the other provinces.
+A default parameter of 25% of the population infected in the first wave of infections has been used for the Free State and 20% of the population infected for the other provinces.

 4. Forecast results

 NMG has released a web-based version of the multi-state actuarial model that will allow interested parties to generate different COVID-19 forecast scenarios for South Africa.
 The model can be accessed at https://nmg-covid-19.sctechnology.co.za/